 The DfE supports free school applications in areas where there is a basic need for student places, including Greenwich, and the EFA is tasked with locating sites that are both available and suitable for a new school.
 School place data is publically accessible via the DfE website.

-Subject to submitting a planning application and receiving approval, our proposed permanent premises (planned opening in 2019) will be Eltham Road, Lee, London, SE12 8ES (known as ‘Bowring Sports Grounds’).
+Subject to submitting a planning application and receiving approval, our proposed permanent premises (planned opening in late 2019) will be Eltham Road, Lee, London, SE12 8ES (known as ‘Bowring Sports Grounds’).

 Please see below for more questions / answers about the sites